Hyperparameter Optimization for AST Differencing: : An Approach for Hyperparameter Optimization of AST Differencing

 \subsection{AST Differencing Hyperparameters}

 An AST diff hyperparameter is a parameter whose value is used to control a particular procedure from an AST diff algorithm.
 A hyperparameter has a domain and a default value.
-The \emph{default configuration} of a diff algorithm corresponds to the set of hyperparameters' default values.
+The \emph{default configuration} of a diff algorithm corresponds to the default values of the set of hyperparameters.
 Hyperparameters can be set using different mechanisms: \begin{inparaenum}[\it 1)] \item at compile time, by writing the values directly in the code; \item at startup time, through a command-line option or environment variable; \item at run time, through a method call. \end{inparaenum}

-To better understand hyperparameters, let us take the example of the GumTree algorithm.
-At some point, GumTree computes a mapping between nodes from the ASTs under comparison having more than a certain ratio of common children.
-This threshold is called BUM\_SMT, its domain goes from 1 to zero and its default value is $0.5$.
+To better understand hyperparameters, we take the example of the GumTree algorithm.
+At some point, GumTree computes a mapping between nodes from the ASTs under comparison that have more than a certain ratio of common children.
+This threshold is called \texttt{BUM\_SMT}, its domain goes from zero to one, and its default value is $0.5$.
 This threshold is an hyperparameter of GumTree.

-A \textbf{diff \algoconfig} for an AST diff algorithm $\delta$ is a set of actual values for all available hyperparameters in $\delta$, The hyperparameters are noted ($h_1, h_2, \dots, h_k$) and the hyperparemeter values ($v_1, v_2, \dots, v_k$).
-A value $v_i$ belongs to the \textbf{hyperparameter space} $HS_i$ for $h_i$.
+A \textbf{diff \algoconfig} for an AST diff algorithm $\delta$ is a set of actual values for all available hyperparameters in $\delta$.
+Hyperparameters are noted $h_1, h_2, \dots, h_k$ and hyperparameter values are noted $v_1, v_2, \dots, v_k$.
+A value $v_i$ belongs to the \textbf{hyperparameter space} $\text{HS}_i$ for $h_i$.
 The \textbf{hyperoptimization space} contains the Cartesian product of all hyperparameter spaces.
-The hyperoptimization space has $n$-dimensions, where each one corresponds to an hyperparameter.
+The hyperoptimization space has $n$-dimensions, where each corresponds to a hyperparameter.
 A point in that space corresponds to a particular \algoconfig of a diff algorithm.
 For each diff algorithm, there is one single point in its hyperparameter optimization space that corresponds to the \emph{default} configuration.